 The Losses of Infertility Just Keep Piling On

 Infertility is an insidious disease.
 It robs you of more than just the opportunity to parent.
-It also can take away your dreams of pregnancy, your dreams of child birth and breast feeding, your dreams of biologically continuing your family line, and your dreams of your perfect child that is the perfect combination of both you and your spouse.
+It also can take away your dreams of pregnancy, your dreams of childbirth and breastfeeding, your dreams of biologically continuing your family line, and your dreams of your perfect child which is the perfect combination of both you and your spouse.
 Adoption addresses only one of the many losses associated with infertility– the loss of raising a child.
-Conception through egg or sperm donation addresses a few more, but you may still be left with grieving what might have been.
+Conception through egg or sperm donation addresses a few more, but you may still be left grieving what might have been.

 Triggers for the Pain

 There are some predictable triggers:

 - “Who does that baby/child look like?”